dprince/smokestack/README.md

 # SmokeStack

-WebUI to help smoke test the OpenStack
+Smoke test the OpenStack

 ## Description

-A web application with a REST based HTTP interface to help smoke test the OpenStack.
-SmokeStack is focused on integration testing of OpenStack services and currently supports Nova, Keystone, and Glance.
+A web application with a REST based HTTP interface to help smoke test OpenStack.
+SmokeStack is focused on integration testing of OpenStack services and currently supports Nova, Keystone, and Glance, and Swift.
 SmokeStack is built on:

 * Rails 3.1
 * Resque: a redis backed job queue